gnosia93/slurm_on_aws/README.md

 ![](https://github.com/gnosia93/slurm-on-grv/blob/main/tutorial/images/slurm-ws-arch.png)

 **This workshop explains about how to use AWS graviton EC2 instances for pytorch distributed training with slurm.**
 AWS Graviton processors are custom-built by AWS to deliver the best price performance for cloud workloads.
 Graviton-based instance is 20% more cheaper than X86-based and provide better performance in same generation instances.
-AWS Graviton3 processors are optimized for ML workloads and provide twice the `Single Instruction Multiple Data (SIMD)` bandwidth while also supporting `bfloat16`.
+From AWS Graviton3 processor, it optimized for ML workloads and provide twice the `Single Instruction Multiple Data (SIMD)` bandwidth while also supporting `bfloat16`.

 Slurm is an open source, fault-tolerant, and highly scalable cluster management and job scheduling system for large and small Linux clusters.